MikhailSorokin/Assignment-5---Mikhail-Sorokin-and-Ruoyu-Lei/README.md

 # Shadows

-Before texture, one couldn't see the black shadows from objects that are being blocked by the light.
+Before shadows, one couldn't see the black shadows from objects that are being blocked by the light.
 Afterwards, every pixel that was not blocked by another surface in the scene had a shadow ray created.
 As you can see in the following images, the one before doesn't have any shadows in tire and back of the car.
 Here it is in action: